 Does the company offer dividends?

 If you invest in stocks that have dividends the company will pay you quarterly.
-(Usually every 3 months) That’s right the company will pay you for being an investor in their company.
+(Usually every three months) That’s right the company will pay you for being an investor in their company.
 Keep in mind that not all stocks pay dividends.
-The companies that do pay dividends, the more shares you own of a company the more you will be paid in dividends.
+The companies that do pay dividends, the more shares you own of a company, the more you will be paid in dividends.

 There are other questions that people consider when investing, but these are a few questions that I ask myself.
 I encourage you to do your own research on each company before you start investing in it.

 About the author: Candice Maire has a passion for helping people take control of their finances.
 She enjoys long walks to the bank, eating dark chocolate, working out and reading personal finance books.
 Her motto is mind, body, soul and bank account are better.
 Check out her e-book to learn more!